dotargz/kynosocial/README.md

 </div>
 <br>

-<h4>Using Kynosocial you can level up from Twitter, Reddit, and even Tinder.
+<h4>Using Kynosocial you can level up from Twitter, Reddit, and especially Facebook (🤨).
 To a clean new platform unlike many others.</h4>

 ### Usage